ajossorioarana/ajossorioarana.github.io/content/about.md

 ---
-title: "Who am I"
+title: "About Arturo"
-date: 2022-02-07T10:06:42-03:00
+date: 2023-06-06T10:06:42-03:00
 type: "page"
 draft: false
 ---

 Born and raised in **Buenos Aires, Argentina**.

-Currently living in **San Martín de los Andes, Argentina**.
-Moved here some time ago and trying to enjoy the [surroundings][SMAndes] as much as I can.
+Currently living in **San Martín de los Andes, Argentina**, trying to enjoy the [surroundings][SMAndes] as much as possible.

 BEng in **Civil Engineer** from [**UBA**][UBA] (Universidad de Buenos Aires).

 Finishing a MSc degree in **Ecohydrology** at [**UNLP**][UNLP] (Universidad Nacional de La Plata).
 Defining scope and objectives of thesis with directors.

-Main areas of interest consists in **data science** and **geospatial information**, mainly related to **ecohydrology** and **limnology**.
+Main areas of interest consists in applicaton of **coding** and **data** to tackle applied **ecohydrology** and **limnology** issues.

 Currently working at [**EcoAqua**][ECOAQUA], a lake management firm, as **Limnologist / Data Analyst**.

-Also doing some freelance consulting regarding Python programming for a photovoltaic data science project.
+Doing freelance Python programming for a photovoltaic consultic data science project.

-Succesfully found and married and amazing woman who gave birth to our two sons.

 Used to play guitar and do vocals at an traditional Argentine folk ensemble, [**Los Pulperos**][SPOTIFY].
-We are not active anymore, but still perform from time to time.
+Not active anymore, but still perform from time to time.

-When I'm not working you can probably find me reading, cooking, playing traditional Argentine folk music, doing amateur radio, fly fishing or just having a good time with family or friends.
+When not working you can probably find Arturo reading, cooking, playing Argentine folk music, doing amateur radio, fly fishing or just having a good time with family or friends.

 [UBA]: http://www.fi.uba.ar/